syrusakbary/aiodataloader/README.md

 Naively, if `me`, `bestFriend` and `friends` each need to request the backend, there could be at most 13 database requests!

-When using DataLoader, we could define the `User` type using the [SQLite](examples/SQL.md) example with clearer code and at most 4 database requests, and possibly fewer if there are cache hits.
+When using DataLoader with [graphene][], we could define the `User` type with clearer code and at most 4 database requests, and possibly fewer if there are cache hits.

 ```python
 class User(graphene.ObjectType):